-These services must be provided in the ADHC center that has been chosen by the recipient.
+These services must be provided in the ADHC center that has been chosen by the beneficiary.

-ADHC services are furnished on a regularly scheduled basis, not to exceed 10 hours a day, 50 hours per week (exclusive of transportation time to and from the ADHC center, as specified in the recipient's POC and ADHC ISP).
+ADHC services are furnished on a regularly scheduled basis, not to exceed 10 hours per day, 50 hours per week (exclusive of transportation time to and from the ADHC center, as specified in the beneficiary's POC and ADHC ISP).